Interview with Dr. Mitchell Handelsman, Professor of Psychology at University of Colorado Denver

 What networking or development opportunities do you recommend to your students?

 In general, I recommend treating college as more than 30+ courses to sit through.
-(See an open letter to college freshmen.)
+(See an Open Letter to College Freshmen on Psychology Today.)
 I recommend that students approach college as a professional position, a job, and an entrance into various communities—including their university or college, the field of psychology, the United States, the world, etc.

 Specifically, I recommend that students seek out work with professors on their research, internships, volunteer activities, professional conferences, Psi Chi, study abroad, and anything else that opens up opportunities to learn.